Key Takeaways:

 Renting in London isn’t always straightforward.
 In recent years, demand has consistently outpaced supply, rents have climbed across most boroughs and great homes are often secured within days, sometimes hours.
 If you’re feeling overwhelmed, you’re not alone.

-If you want to know how to rent in London in 2026, and what it takes to find the perfect home, you’re in the right place.
+If you want to know how to rent in London in 2026 and understand what changed following the Renters’ Rights Act, you’re in the right place.

 Renting in London follows a specific process.
 Understanding each step makes the entire journey faster, smoother and far less stressful.